HildoBijl/stepwise/packages/physics-core/src/Unit/README.md

 }
 ```

 When simplifying the unit, the actual value of the quantity may change.
-To account for this, the above four functions all have an extra variant: `removePrefixesWithData`, `toStandardUnitsWithData`, `toBaseUnitsWithData` and `simplifyWithData`.
+To account for this, the above four functions all have an extra variant: `removePrefixesWithData`, `toStandardUnitsWithData`, `toUnitDefinitionsWithData` and `simplifyWithData`.
 These functions return an object of the form `{ unit, exponent, factor, difference }`.

 - `unit` is the new unit.
 - `factor` is what the original number should be multiplied with.
 For instance, when turning hours to seconds, this will be `3600`.